adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter4/custom.md

 ### Handling POST Requests

 GET and DELETE requests take parameters on the URI.
-These cam ne dealt with via the automatic conversion to method parameters or they can be handled via LINQ queries on the request object, as we observed in the prior section.
+These can be dealt with via the automatic conversion to method parameters or they can be handled via LINQ queries on the request object, as we observed in the prior section.
 POST requests, by contrast, allow you to submit a JSON body for processing.
 This is useful when we want to submit multiple JSON objects for processing.
 For example, one of the common requirements we have is